 1.5 Performance Surety.
 In order to secure Developer’s performance and completion of the Developer-Provided Public Improvements, Developer shall furnish to the City a performance guaranty (“Performance Guaranty”) in an amount equal to 125% of the total cost of the Developer-Provided Public Improvements set forth in the City approved cost estimate.
 Developer shall submit to the City, in conjunction with its submission of the Plans, a proposed cost estimate stamped and sealed by a licensed, professional engineer for all Developer-Provided Public Improvements for the Project, within the timeframe specified in Section 2.2, below.
 Upon approval of the Plans, the City approved cost estimate for all Developer-Provided Public Improvements for the Project will be attached to this document as Exhibit C and shall be incorporated herein by this reference (the “Engineer’s Cost Estimate”).
 Any such Performance Guaranty shall be in the form of a cash escrow, irrevocable letter of credit, or subdivision improvements performance bond in form and substance acceptable to the City in its sole and absolute discretion, ensuring the satisfactory completion of the Developer-Provided Public Improvements.
 The Performance Guaranty shall be provided to the City at the date upon which the City approves the Plans pursuant to Section 2.2, and shall be kept in full force and effect until Developer completes the work and the City issues the Certificate of Initial Acceptance for all Developer-Provided Public Improvements.
 The City shall release any such Performance Guaranty upon Initial Acceptance, less amounts the City may retain as set forth in Section 2.11* to guarantee Developer’s fulfillment of its repair or replacement obligations as set forth in Section 2.11.*

 1.5.1 Deficient Guaranty Conditions.
-In the event a) the Developer fails to extend or replace the letter of credit at least sixty (60) days prior to expiration of such letter of credit, b) the letter of credit is set to expire, c) the City receives notice that the letter of credit will not be renewed, d) the entity issuing the letter of credit becomes non-qualifying, e) the letter of credit, in the sole determination of the City, is at risk of being lost as a guarantee, f) prior to completion of all obligations of the Developer under this Agreement, the bank issuing a letter of credit elects not to renew the letter of credit pursuant to the letter of credit automatic renewal provisions, or g) the cost of the Developer-Provided Public Improvements is reasonably determined by the City to be greater than the amount of surety or security provided (collectively, “Deficient Guarantee Conditions”), Developer will provide the City a good and adequate, as determined solely by the City, new substitutional Performance Guaranty.
-The failure to provide such substitutional Performance Guaranty within 30 days of the occurrence of any of the Deficient Guarantee Conditions shall constitute a material breach of this Agreement for which the City may draw upon the Performance Guaranty in the full amount.
+In the event a) the Developer fails to extend or replace the letter of credit at least sixty (60) calendar days prior to expiration of such letter of credit, b) the letter of credit is set to expire, c) the City receives notice that the letter of credit will not be renewed, d) the entity issuing the letter of credit becomes non-qualifying, e) the letter of credit, in the sole determination of the City, is at risk of being lost as a guarantee, f) prior to completion of all obligations of the Developer under this Agreement, the bank issuing a letter of credit elects not to renew the letter of credit pursuant to the letter of credit automatic renewal provisions, or g) the cost of the Developer-Provided Public Improvements is reasonably determined by the City to be greater than the amount of surety or security provided (collectively, “Deficient Guarantee Conditions”), Developer will provide the City a good and adequate, as determined solely by the City, new substitutional Performance Guaranty.
+The failure to provide such substitutional Performance Guaranty within 30 calendar days of the occurrence of any of the Deficient Guarantee Conditions shall constitute a material breach of this Agreement for which the City may draw upon the Performance Guaranty in the full amount.

 2. CONSTRUCTION STANDARDS; ACCEPTANCE PROCEDURES